 I first encountered Richie Havens on vinyl, as did most of us out in the hinterlands.
 (I wouldn’t arrive in New York, his hometown, for twenty-odd more years.)
 His debut album MIXED BAG on Verve/Forecast was mind-blowing.
-It was squarely in the folk tradition, but Richie used a sexy baritone that he could squeeze up into the tortured sound of a field holler as soulful as Levi frickin Stubbs, PLUS he’d invented this percussive, lightning-fast strumming style that nobody else can imitate.
+It was squarely in the folk tradition, but Richie used a sexy baritone that he could squeeze up into the tortured sound of a field holler as soulful as Levi frickin Stubbs, PLUS he’d invented this percussive, lightning-fast strumming style that nobody else can get.
 (I know, because I’ve listened to many pretenders and even tried myself.)
-Roger McGuinn used to gig in some of the same little Village coffeehouses when Richie was getting started.
-He says they used to pass the wicker basket real fast before Richie played, because at the end of his set the crowd would give him all the dough they had left.
+Roger McGuinn used to play in some of the same little Village coffeehouses when Richie was getting started.
+He says they used to pass the wicker basket real fast before Richie played, because by the end of his set the crowd would give him all the dough they had left.

 Richie went on Carson with “Handsome Johnny” when nobody’d ever heard of him, and killed so hard that (1) the studio audience’s applause lasted right through the commercial break and into the next segment, and (2) Carson invited him back the following night, then and there.
 Richie opened the Woodstock festival and dutifully played his set, then was forced to keep on vamping before hundreds of thousands of people when the next scheduled acts had trouble getting to the site.
 That song “Freedom” that you see in the movie?
 Improvised on the spot for the biggest audience he’d ever seen.

 He was the single finest interpreter of Dylan and the Beatles, and everybody knows it.
 His oddball tuning made damn near every chord a dreamy sustained holiness whenever he desired, and those gossamer tones guided you into reconsidering the guts of songs you thought you knew backward and forward.
 Richie casually proved you mistaken.